Cuadrix/puppeteer-page-proxy/README.md

     await useProxy(request, 'https://127.0.0.1:443');
 });
 ```
 The request object itself is passed as the first argument.
-The proxy can now be changed every request.
+The individual request will be tunneled through the specified proxy.

-Using it along with other interception methods:
+Using it together with other interception methods:
 ```js
 await page.setRequestInterception(true);
 page.on('request', async request => {